Dental Required Reading

 If you live off campus, you could save money by having roommates.
 The four Cs that can bust your budget: cars, clothes, credit cards, and cell phones.

-To see an estimate of what your university bill will look like or to find out how much private or Grad PLUS loans you are eligible to borrow, select Financial Planning Calculators while in Wolverine Access.
+To see an estimate of what your university bill will look like or to find out how many private loans you are eligible to borrow, select Financial Planning Calculators while in Wolverine Access.

 If you are borrowing federal Direct loans you can view how much you have borrowed to date from each program by going to the Federal Student Aid website.
 Cumulative borrowing for Health Professions and Nursing loans can be found on Wolverine Access.
 For a simple loan repayment calculator, visit the Federal Student Aid website.